vycke/feo-css/docs/content/center.md

 - `.center-w-<name>`: set the max-width of the layout, including any potential side-padding.
 Based on `$feo-breakpoints`.
 - `.center-g-<name>`: set the padding on each of the sides.
 The padding is applied to all direct children of the parent.
 Based on `$feo-sizes`.
 - `.center-exception`: allows children to flow outside the max-width set in the parent.

+> If the utility classes are not flexible enough and you want to adjust the way the layout pattern behaves, adjust the `--center-spacing`, and/or `--center-width` custom properties on the element you are applying this pattern to.